MicrosoftDocs/memdocs/memdocs/intune/fundamentals/remote-help-macos.md

 ### Native app operating system permissions

 On macOS, applications that access and control the screen require permission.
-By default, users must accept these permissions. macOS allows some control capabilties for each type of privacy setting using *Privacy Preferences Policy Control*.
+By default, users must accept these permissions. macOS allows some control capabilities for each type of privacy setting using *Privacy Preferences Policy Control*.

 |Permission|MDM control capabilities|
 |---|---|